-The base model of the Surface Book gets you 8GB RAM and the latest Intel Core i7 processor in a quad-core configuration.
+The base model of the Surface Book gets you 8GB RAM and the latest Intel Core i7 processor in a dual-core configuration.
 The more specced out machines also come with a dedicated Nvidia GeForce GTX 965M GPU, situated in the keyboard, for 1.9 teraflops of GPU performance.
 This means the laptop will be up to even the most intensive tasks – provided you keep it in one piece.

 Apple's latest MacBook Pro offers an i5 processor as the base model, and you can also select the faster i7.
 They're both in a dual-core configuration, but this time it's the latest Skylake version, which brings it up to the same ballpark level as the Surface Book.
 You also get a choice of 8GB or 16GB RAM.